mozzez-943/Compute-Your-Favourite-City/README.md

-# Interpreting Your Favourite City Using Machine Learning
+# Interpreting Your Favourite City

 We developed three machine learning algorithms, each with a different approach, to guess a student's favourite city.
 The data was sourced from our peers in the classroom and has a number of parameters that can help differ one city from another.
 We achieved the highest testing accuracy of 85% across all models and we have summarized our findings in our report in this repository as well.